-Pros and Cons of a Prenuptial Agreement
+Pros and Cons of a Prenup

-There's a good chance you already have strong feelings about the concept of a prenup.
-Maybe it's based on something you've seen family or friends go through.
+There’s a good chance you already have strong feelings about the concept of a prenup.
+Maybe it’s based on something you’ve seen family or friends go through.
 Perhaps your perspective is colored by sound bites from reality TV shows or headlines from magazine tabloids.
-But have you stopped to consider the pros and cons of a prenuptial agreement?
+But have you stopped to consider the pros and cons of a prenup?